alex-calderwood/all_is_all_poetry/README.md

 Finish reading 'Beyond Narrative Description: Generating Poetry from Images by Multi-Adversarial Training'

+Find the corpus used for that paper ^.
+Start thinking about other ways to create a corpus (can we use topic modeling or just vector similarity).
+Basically we want to have some sort of corous of any type of text and poems corresponding to each text.
+What are some good ideas??
+What domain has obvious poem matches?
+Maybe we don't even want to do anything that compllicated at first... like let's start with just a few very simple phrases and be able to generate poems from them.
+News articles might be fun.
+A better way to do senence simplification.

 Create more corpus entry points.
 Be able to generate a corpus from:
 * Tweets (using tweepy)
 * CONLL Formatted Data